saadsme/Support-Ticket-Generator/README.md

 •	Implement a Ticket class with the following attributes.
 It should also implement comparison operators.
     Priority – 1 to 10, Description, Arriving time

+•	In the main, write a menu that displays the below items:
+•	New Ticket – Adds a ticket to the heap based on the priority.
+Generate arriving time of the ticket as provided.
+•	Serve Ticket – Deletes the Ticket that is been served.
+Note that the highest priority ticket must be served first.
+Get the current time and display as processing time.
+•	Display Pending Tickets – Display all the tickets yet to be served.
+•	Exit